Quarter-Hour Quarters 15-Minute City Living In China

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 7 November 2023 - Cushman & Wakefield, a leading global real estate services firm, today released its annual Think-In report titled – Quarter-hour quarters – 15-minute city living in China.
+HONG KONG SAR - Media OutReach - 7 November 2023 - Cushman & Wakefield, a leading global real estate services firm, today released its annual Think-In report titled Quarter-hour quarters 15-minute city living in China.

 The urban area in China and its associated design, planning, development and operation, plays and will continue to play a big role in bringing transformational change to address the changing way people live.
 To understand and realise some of the beneficial living changes that result in sustainably developed urban environs in China, in our report the following topics are considered: